Linus4/eldritchinstinct/main.typ

 Occasionally you will want an element of randomness (e.g. the weather, looking for specific items, etc.).
 In these situations, roll 1d6.
 A roll of 4 or more generally favors the players.
 A roll of 3 or under tends to mean bad luck for the PCs or their allies.

-=== Tension Pool
+=== Agenda Clock

-This procedure is from #link("theangrygm.com/definitive-tension-pool/")[The Angry DM’s blog] and is intended to be used during the investigation, while saves are used more for action and open confrontation.

-Place a container (the Tension Pool) on the table and keep six d6 (Tension Dice) nearby.

-When an investigator does something that takes *time*, like observing patrolling patterns, traveling to another location, searching for something, resting to restore lost HP or picking a lock, they add a Tension Die to the Tension Pool.

-On the other hand, when an investigator chooses a *reckless* approach, like breaking open a door, sneaking close to opponents or lying to someone, they roll all dice in the Tension Pool and if at least one die shows a 1, the Warden determines a complication.
-If there are no dice in the Tension Pool, roll 1d6 without adding it to the Tension Pool.

-A complication can be completely unrelated to the current task, does not have to become immediately apparent and does not necessarily mean that the PC fails at their task.
-Examples: encounter, change in the environment, evil agenda advances, sign or glimpse of the horror.

-As soon as you add the sixth Tension Die, roll all dice in the Tension Pool and determine a complication if necessary.
-Then remove all dice from the Tension Pool.
+You track the passage of time on the Agenda Clock#footnote[Credit goes to Arnold K from #link("https://goblinpunch.blogspot.com")[goblinpunch.blogspot.com].] which you can represent using a d20.
+It starts at 20 and a complication occurs when it is reduced _below_ 0.
+Reset it to 20 after the complication is resolved.

+A complication could be an encounter, an event, a change in the environment or the evil agenda advances.

+When a PC does something that takes *time* or attracts unwanted *attention*, roll a d6 (Agenda Die) and subtract the value from the Agenda Clock.

+Examples of when you must roll the Agenda Die:
+#grid(
+  columns: 2,
+  gutter: 10pt,
+  [
+    - travelling to another location,
+    - searching for something,
+    - resting to restore lost HP,
+    - convincing a reluctant NPC,],
+  [
+    - doing research or reading tomes,
+    - crafting or preparing a trap,
+    - getting the authorities involved,
+    - breaking open a door.]
+)

+The Agenda Die explodes - meaning every time you roll a 6, you immediately roll an additional Agenda Die and subtract its value from the Agenda Clock as well.

+When the Agenda Clock is reduced to 0 exactly, bump it back up to 3.

+When the Agenda Clock is bumped or reduced to 3 exactly, you either see a glimpse of the horror or a foreshadowing event for the next complication.

+It is totally acceptable to delay the complication or foreshadowing for a little while to fit the scenario.

 #pagebreak()

 == Example of Play

-Arlene Snow the Antiquarian and Rosalie Buck, a lookout for the mob, arrive at the Miskatonic Prehistorical Museum.
+Arlene Snow the Antiquarian and Rosalie Buck, a lookout for the mob, seek out a Mayan artifact at the Miskatonic Prehistorical Museum.

-Warden: The sun has already set by the time you arrive at the museum.
-I’m adding a die to the Tension Pool _(now at 5 out of 6 dice)_.
+*Warden:* The sun has already set by the time you arrive at the museum.
 The doors are not locked, and inside you find a watchman keeping an eye on the entrance hall. _Rolls 2d6 to determine the NPC’s reaction._ An 8!
 He looks at you curiously and says: _“Excuse me, the museum is currently closed.
 Can I help you with anything?”_

-Arlene: _“Good evening, my name is Dr. Snow and I work for Miskatonic’s archaeology department.
+*Arlene:* _“Good evening, my name is Dr. Snow and I work for Miskatonic’s archaeology department.
 I’m here with my student assistant to check our catalog against the exhibits.”_

-Warden: As an antiquarian you certainly look the part.
+*Warden:* As an antiquarian you certainly look the part.
 And the watchman is clearly out of his depth, but satisfied with your answer.

-Rosalie: Quick, let’s find the Yaxuná casket.
+*Rosalie:* Quick, let’s find the Yaxuná casket.

-Warden: You make an educated guess, Arlene, and head to the Yucatán section.
+*Warden:* You make an educated guess, Arlene, and head to the Yucatán section.
 Another watchman sits slumped over his desk, and you spot the casket in its showcase in the center of the dimly lit exhibition room.

-Rosalie: Does it look like the watchman is asleep?
+*Rosalie:* Does it look like the watchman is asleep?

-Warden: As you approach the watchman silently, you recognize a treacherous sweet smell – chloroform.
+*Warden:* As you approach the watchman silently, you recognize a treacherous sweet smell – chloroform.

-Arlene: I pry the showcase open with my screwdriver.
-We should not waste any time.
+*Arlene:* I'll carefully pry the showcase open with my screwdriver.

-Warden: Let’s roll the Tension Pool, as the showcase is probably secured with an electronic alarm system. _One die shows a 1._ That’s pretty bad.
-A bell in the corner of the room starts to ring and you hear footsteps coming up the stairs.
+*Warden:* Roll the Agenda Die, then. _The Agenda Clock is reduced below 0._ A bell in the corner of the room starts to ring and you hear footsteps coming up the stairs.

-Arlene: I put the casket in my bag and run down the corridor.
+*Arlene:* I put the casket in my bag and run down the corridor.

-Warden: Alright, let’s do a chase then.
+*Warden:* Alright, let’s do a chase then.
 Roll DEX against the watchman. _Both fail._ You give it your all, but the watchman is catching up.

-Rosalie: Let’s hide in one of the rooms, wait for him to run past and then go back the other way.
+*Rosalie:* Let’s hide in one of the rooms, wait for him to run past and then go back the other way.

-Warden: Sounds like a WIL save to me. _Arlene fails, but Rosalie scores a critical success._ The watchman runs straight past Rosalie, but notices Arlene’s bag sticking out behind the corner just in time.
+*Warden:* Sounds like a WIL save to me. _Arlene fails, but Rosalie scores a critical success._ The watchman runs straight past Rosalie, but notices Arlene’s bag sticking out behind the corner just in time.
 There are a few rows of these queue line dividers between you and the exit.
 Rosalie, you are already quite far ahead, do you want to help Arlene out?

-Rosalie: Yes, I will hold up the last divider for her.
+*Rosalie:* Yes, I will hold up the last divider for her.

-Warden: Alright, but there’s the risk that he will get you both. _Arlene fails again, but Rosalie succeeds._ Arlene is struggling to jump over the dividers in her skirt, but with your help you both make it out the front door while the watchman gets tangled up in the line dividers.
+*Warden:* Alright, but there’s the risk that he will get you both. _Arlene fails again, but Rosalie succeeds._ Arlene is struggling to jump over the dividers in her skirt, but with your help you both make it out the front door while the watchman gets tangled up in the line dividers.

-Arlene: _“Thank you, Rosa!
+*Arlene:* _“Thank you, Rosa!
 He almost got me.”_ What’s in the casket?

-Warden: The amulet you were hoping to find appears to have been removed.
+*Warden:* The amulet you were hoping to find appears to have been removed.
 Instead, you find what is undoubtedly another one of your husband’s fingers, ripped crudely off his hand.

-#align(center, image("images/chichen-itza-1600_frederick_catherwood.jpg", width: 80%))
+#align(center, image("images/chichen-itza-1600_frederick_catherwood.jpg", width: 98%))

 #pagebreak()

 == Insight

-You gain Insight from seeing the Unnatural, like a corpse, or other horrifying evidence of the Mythos.
-When you do, make a WIL save to determine whether you gain the full amount of Insight, or a reduced amount in case of success (denoted for example by INS 1/1d4).
+You gain a certain amount of Insight from seeing the Unnatural, like a corpse, a monster, or other horrifying evidence of the Mythos.
+When you do, make a WIL save to reduce the amount of Insight you gain (denoted by INS X/X, e.g. INS 1/1d4).

 Fill in the corresponding number of pips on your character sheet beginning at the 1 position (1 o’clock) going clockwise.

 If you gain 5 or more Insight in one go or if you cannot fill enough Insight pips, make an *Insight Save*.